Eva-Kuk/smoothie-lovers/README.md

 ![footer](wireframes/testing/footer.png)

 ### HOME/RECIPES PAGE:

 ![recipes](wireframes/testing/recipes1.png)
-Initially, the recipe was scheduled to open, a link `See recipe` on the bottom of the recipe card , which was changed during development to a red pulsating button with the` see-eye` icon because it seemed the card was too crowded during the user's session, as two more `delete` and` edit`appeared
+Initially, the recipe was scheduled to open, a link `See recipe` on the bottom of the recipe card , which was changed during development to a red pulsating button with the` see-eye` icon because it seemed the card was too crowded during the user's session, as two more `delete` and` edit` appeared.

 ![card tooltip see recipe](wireframes/testing/card1.png)
 ![card tooltip serves](wireframes/testing/card2.png)